MLHale/nebraska-gencyber-modules/2021/internet_of_strings/README.md

 ### Warm-up Activity

-Host a discussion on routing tables and how packets travel over a network.
+Host a discussion on routing tables and how packets travel over a network after watching [this video](https://www.youtube.com/watch?v=AYdF7b3nMto).

 ## Activity Instructions